MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/provision-portal.md

 To persist interactions in customer’s DCI, the portal needs to create the interaction related configuration in DCI.
 These interactions need to be tied against a DCI Profile.

 > [!Note]
-> Dynamics 365 supports multiple portals and they can use the same DCI instance.
+> [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] supports multiple portals and they can use the same DCI instance.

 A Portal user can view knowledge articles, blogs, forum threads, Portal search exposed on the Portal.